-- Australian Auditing Standards - Accounting Professional and Ethical Standards Board's APES 110 'Code of Ethics for Professional Accountants' (APES 110).
+- Australian Auditing Standards - Accounting Professional and Ethical Standards Board's APES 110 'Code of Ethics for Professional Accountants (including Independence Standards)' (APES 110).

 I have fulfilled my other ethical responsibilities in accordance with APES 110.

 Parliament promotes independence by ensuring the Auditor-General and the Audit Office of New South Wales are not compromised in their roles by: